Suh Hoon: Arrest

-In December 2022 Suh was arrested in South Korea on charges of tampering with evidence that was related to the killing of South Korean Ministry of Oceans and Fisheries official by North Korean espionage agents near the Northern Limit Line in September 2020.
+In December 2022 Suh was arrested in South Korea on charges of tampering with evidence that was related to the killing of a South Korean Ministry of Oceans and Fisheries official by North Korean espionage agents near the Northern Limit Line in September 2020.
+He was acquitted in December 2025.

 In February 2025, Suh was sentenced to a suspended prison term of ten months by the Seoul Central District Court for abuse of power involving the forced repatriation of two North Korean fishermen who had killed 16 of their colleagues in the Sea of Japan in 2019.